accordproject/techdocs/docs/ref-ergo-cli.md

 ergo <command>

 Commands:
-  ergo draft       create a contract text from data ergo trigger     send a request to the contract ergo invoke      invoke a clause of the contract ergo initialize  initialize the state for a contract
+  ergo trigger     send a request to the contract ergo invoke      invoke a clause of the contract ergo initialize  initialize the state for a contract